vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 412 commits since the previous release, including 185 fixes.
+More than 413 commits since the previous release, including 186 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sun Apr 24 02:38:47 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Mon Apr 25 02:58:13 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER